MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 2.3.0
+- Added a warning if there are no code coverage data sets matching the specified build configuration and platform.

 #### 2.2.0
 - Added an option to prevent comparing policy values to partially succeeded builds.
 - Added variables to configure waiting behavior for code coverage data.